windzhu/testmod/README.md

-this is a test golang module
+this is a test golang module test